alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-09-03-abdullah-ibn-sayyad.md

 lang: en
 locale: en
 note: true
-excerpt: "Abdullah ibn Sayyad appeared in the lifetime of the Prophet, and some Sahabah thought he was Al-Dajjal."
+summary: "Abdullah ibn Sayyad appeared in the lifetime of the Prophet, and some Sahabah thought he was Al-Dajjal."
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz